coleenquadros/configuration/docs/app-sre/cluster-upgrades.md

 ### AppSRE

-The first clusters to be upgraded belong to the stage environments (app-sre-stage-01, appsres03ue1).
+The first clusters to be upgraded belong to the stage environment (app-sre-stage-01, appsres03ue1).

 Once a version has soaked for 7 days, the production clusters will be upgraded (app-sre-prod-01, appsrep05ue1).

 ### CodeReady Dependency Analytics (CRDA)

-The first clusters to be upgraded belong to the stage environments (app-sre-stage-02).
+The first cluster to be upgraded belongs to the stage environment (app-sre-stage-02).

-Once a version has soaked for 3 days, the production clusters will be upgraded (app-sre-prod-03).
+Once a version has soaked for 3 days, the production cluster will be upgraded (app-sre-prod-03).

+### console.redhat.com (CRC)

+The first cluster to be upgraded belongs to the stage environment (crcs02ue1).
+It is upgraded once a week.

+Once a version has soaked for 6 days, the production cluster will be upgraded (crcp01ue1).